Configuration

 Production externals

-not loadConfig.
-In production, productionExternals (scripts/main.ts) fails fast with one
+through loadConfig.
+In production, openPorts fails fast with one preflight message naming

-message if any rate or the provider URL is missing or malformed, so a prod process never runs
+every rate or provider URL that is missing or malformed, so a prod process never runs

 on the 1:1 dev rate or an auto-approve payout stub.
 Outside production these fall back to dev